 Have you ever asked yourself, as a biblical principle — when has the truth of God every gathered a crowd?
 Miracles and wonders may have attracted crowds, and then the feeding of thousands did as well (John 6:26), but when the truth was taught, men walked away and returned to the comforts of their homes (John 6:60, 66).
 Jesus Christ was the embodiment of God’s truth and grace.
 In the end He was left alone, only His Father with Him (John 16:32).
 The teaching of the real truth of God never, ever attracts a crowd.
 This is an important understanding for the believer.
 The church world has turned in the past, and will continue to turn away from the truth of God.

 A more accurate examination of God’s Word is needed.
 We should always adhere to the scriptural rule in I Thess.
 5:21, which is, “to prove all things, and hold fast that which is good.”
 This is what I would urge all believers to do, before adopting or rejecting any teaching of ministers and men.
-Apply yourself for your own benefit to the testimony of scripture, to draw ideas directly and simply from them – draw out God’s thoughts.
+Apply yourself for your own benefit to the testimony of Scripture, to draw ideas directly and simply from it – draw out God’s thoughts.
 But trust no man’s mind; adopt nothing unexamined, reject nothing unexamined.

 “…to the end that their hearts may be encouraged, being united together in love, and unto all riches of the full assurance of understanding, to the full knowledge of the mystery of God; in which are hid all the treasures of wisdom and of knowledge.”